Abhinayckrs/Web3/README.md

 ## Installation Steps

 1. Create a MetaMask account.
-2. Provide your MetaMask account in `/web3/client/src/utils/constants.js`.
+2. Provide your Smart Contract account in `/web3/client/src/utils/constants.js`.
 3. Execute your transactions through the localhost.

 ## Usage